RunestoneInteractive/rs/docs/source/developing.rst

 ========================

 This assumes that you have already followed the instructions for installing postgresql, poetry and the plugins as well as Docker.
+1. copy ``sample.env`` to ``.env`` and edit the file.

-1. Run ``poetry install --with=dev`` from the top level directory.
+2. Run ``poetry install --with=dev`` from the top level directory.
 This will install all of the dependencies for the project.
 When that completes run ``poetry shell`` to start a poetry shell.
 You can verify that this worked correctly by running ``rsmanage env``.
 You should see a list of environment variables that are set.
 If you do not see them then you may need to run ``poetry shell`` again.
 If you get an error message that you cannot interpret you can ask for help in the ``#developer`` channel on the Runestone discord server.
-2. Create a new database for your class or book.
+3. Create a new database for your class or book.
 You can do this by running ``createdb -O runestone <dbname>``.
 You can also do this in the psql command line interface by running ``create database <dbname> owner runestone;``  You may have to become the postgres user in order to run that command.
+If you have already created a database you can skip this one.
-3. From the ``bases/rsptx/interactives`` folder run ``npm install``.
+4. From the ``bases/rsptx/interactives`` folder run ``npm install``.
 This will install all of the javascript dependencies for the interactives.
 Next run ``npm run build`` this will build the Runestone Interactive javascript files.
 You will need to do this every time you make a change to the javascript files.
 If you are NOT going to build a book, then you can skip this step.
-4. Run the ``build.py`` script from the ``rs`` folder.
+5. Run the ``build.py`` script from the ``rs`` folder.
 The first step of this script will verify that you have all of your environment variables defined.
-5. Make sure you are not already running a webserver on your computer.
+6. Make sure you are not already running a webserver on your computer.
 You can check this by running ``lsof -i :80``.
 If you see a line that says ``nginx`` then you are already running a webserver.
 You can stop it by running ``sudo nginx -s stop``.
 Alternatively you can edit the ``docker-compose.yml`` file and change the port that nginx is listening on to something other than 80.
-6. Run ``docker-compose up`` from the ``rs`` folder.
+7. Run ``docker-compose up`` from the ``rs`` folder.
 This will start up all of the servers.
 You can also run ``docker-compose up <server name>`` to start up just one server.
 The server names are ``web2py``, ``book``, ``author``, ``admin``, ``analytics``, ``build``, ``nginx``.
 You can also run ``docker-compose up -d`` to run the servers in the background.
-7. Now you should be able to connect to ``http://localhost/`` from your computer and see the homepage.
+8. Now you should be able to connect to ``http://localhost/`` from your computer and see the homepage.

 Authentication